 Under your waste management duty of care you must make sure that all waste you produce, including that from the rapid lateral flow test kits, is dealt with by a licensed waste management company.

 Read guidance from the Department for Education for more information on disposing of PPE and face coverings in schools.

 Disposing of waste at registered healthcare facilities and mass testing locations

 Rapid lateral flow waste from registered healthcare facilities and dedicated mass testing locations should be coded as non-hazardous offensive healthcare waste.

-Waste segregation and storage
+Waste separation and storage

-You should segregate waste:
+You should separate waste:

 You must follow guidance on waste codes for mass testing.

 This waste is not classed as infectious waste and so you should not place it in orange bags.

 You must store this waste following the health technical memoranda (HTM) 07-01 packaging guidance.